 The XMI element need not be the root element of an XML document; you can include it inside any XML element that was not serialized according to this specification.
-If a document contains only XMI information, the XMI element is typically not present when there is only a single top-level object.
-The xmi:version attribute is used to denote the start of XMI information and identify the XMI version, when the XMI element itself is not present.
-Chapter 8 contains examples of the use of the XMI element.
+If a document contains only XMI information, the XMI element may not be present when there is only a single top-level object, but is often useful for consistency and for elements such as Documentation.
+The start of XMI information and identification of the XMI version is indicated by the presence of the XMI namespace declaration, regardless of whether the XMI element itself is present.
+Section 7.12.4 contains examples of the use of the XMI element.